davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 </div>

+### The importance of 3D visualization and regional data products

 <div data-location="viewer-guts">

-This viewer interface is an adaptation of a digital globe renderer currently under construction for the [Macrostrat](https://macrostrat.org) composite geologic map interface.
-Here, the code is adapted for Mars; critically, it integrates topography data products (especially, a multistrip CTX elevation model) that extend medium-resolution elevation maps over a large area.
+[This viewer interface](/about) is an adaptation of a digital globe renderer currently under construction for the [Macrostrat](https://macrostrat.org) composite geologic map interface.
+Here, the code is adapted for Mars; most critically, it integrates topography data products (especially, a multistrip CTX elevation model) that extend medium-resolution elevation maps over a large area.
 These context-scale regional products are difficult to generate using current tooling, but are important basic precursors